kevinolega/callcentertrainingtips/_posts/2018-10-09-answering-surveys.md

 **4.)
 Can you say you are satisfied with what you have or the way your life is playing out, why or why not?**

-It's a mix of good and bad but for some reason I can't put into words, I conclude that everything is perfect the way it is.
+It's a mix of good and bad but for some reason, I can't put into words, I conclude that everything is perfect the way it is.

 Same answer as last year.